UPB-Graphics/gfx-framework/docs/dev/running_on_wsl2.md

 That's it! :tada:

-## Installing other Linux distros
+## :hammer_and_wrench: Installing other Linux distros

+At the time of writing this guide, Fedora and Arch don't have official pacjages in the Microsoft Store, yet.
+We expect that this will change in the future.

-If you want to go even deeper, you can install other distributions such as Fedora or Arch.
-What follows is a series of instructions that may or may not work for you. ***By using them, you agree to do so at your own risk.*** In the future, we expect that these distros will have their own packages on the Microsoft Store.
+If you ***really*** want to go deeper, you can install these via WSL2 as well.
+What follows is a series of instructions that may or may not work for you. ***By using them, you agree to do so at your own risk.***

 ### WSL2 Fedora